BA Global Health

 Acceptance to the graduate program requires a separate application.
 During their junior year, eligible students will be advised by their academic departments to apply.

-Nationally and internationally, the health field provides enormous and varied career opportunities, and demand is high and growing for graduates with specific skills.
-The major supports the goals of those pursuing careers in academic research, teaching and health services.
-Sample employment venues include:
+Training in global health provides enormous and varied career opportunities, both national and international, and demand is high and growing for graduates with these skills.
+The major supports the goals of those pursuing careers in health services, academic and applied research, and teaching.
+Potential employers include:

 - departments of health